The RabbitMQ AMQP 1.0 Java Client is a library to communicate with RabbitMQ using AMQP 1.0.

 • the total number of accepted published messages

-• the total number of failed published messages
+• the total number of rejected published messages

 • the total number of consumed messages